I get many inquiries concerning the best supplements for dogs with osteoarthritis (OA).

 While we can’t get back to the clock.
 There are tools we can use to enable our dog’s age more quickly.
 And keep up a functioning way of life longer.

 Avocado/soybean unjustifiable, as I would like to think, are one of those tools.

-They are demonstrated safe for long term use.
-That may help lessen or even wipe out dependence on NSAIDs, which are connected with certain health complications.
+So, They are demonstrated safe for long term use.
+That may help lessen or even wipe out dependence on NSAIDs.
+Which are connected with certain health complications.
 Including the expanded danger of heart attack, stroke, bleeding, and kidney damage.

 Dosing of avocado/soybean unsaponifiables

 A dosage of one 300-mg ASU capsule allowed every three days was utilized in canine research studies.
-However, Matt Brunke, DVM, of the Veterinary Orthopedic and Sports Medicine Group in Annapolis Junction, Maryland, and a diplomate of the American College of Veterinary Sports Medicine and Rehabilitation suggests deciding day by day dose-dependent on the individual dog’s body weight.
+However, Matt Brunke, DVM, of the Veterinary Orthopedic.
+And also Sports Medicine Group in Annapolis Junction, Maryland.
+And a diplomate of the American College of Veterinary Sports Medicine and Rehabilitation suggests deciding day-by-day dose-dependent on the individual dog’s body weight.

 I prescribe purchasing an item figured explicitly for dogs, for example, Dasuquin by Nutramax, which contains Asus alongside other joint-support ingredients.